For Gala Auctions Only. (Item numbers are incidental to Online Auctions.)

 - Tracking Number (begins with T) which is assigned by order entered and cannot be changed.
-This is the number to use to track your physical items.
+Use this number to track your physical items.

 - Item Number which is assigned by type (eg. live, silent, signup).
-This number can be edited at the end of your procurement process, if desired, to reflect where and when it will be sold during your gala.
+This number can be edited at the end of your procurement process, if desired, to reflect where and when the item will be sold during your gala.

-Once the procurement process is coming to a close, you may want to assess your final item mix to:
+Near the end of your procurement process, you may want to assess your final item mix to:

-- identify any items to designate as prizes for raffles or games (such as balloon pops)
+- Identify items to designate as prizes for raffles or games (such as balloon pops)

-Each lot is assigned a new item number when it is initially created; item numbers are removed from individual items within the lot, so create lots before editing numbers.
+Each lot is assigned a new item number when it is initially created, and item numbers are removed from individual items within the lot, so create lots before editing item numbers.

 Then you can decide whether you need to reorganize/renumber your items using the Tables feature.

 Laying out silent items in numerical order has two advantages:

 - It makes it easier for the set-up crew to place items on their assigned tables, in their assigned order, and match them with the correct bid and description sheets.